Using omniplate to analysis data from plate readers¶

 hue= "strain", style= "condition", nonull= True)

-You can also estimate the derivative of, for example, the fluorescence per cell.
-Here logs= False because we want the derivative of the fluorescence and not the derivative of the logarithm of the fluorescence:
+Omniplate will also estimate the time derivative of the fluorescence per cell using getstats.
+We set logs= False because we want the derivative of the fluorescence and not the derivative of the logarithm of the fluorescence:

 The results are stored in the p.s and p.sc dataframes: